RootCellar/linux-machine-setup/README.md

 5. Modify the size in the ramdisk mount line in `ramdiskfstab` and copy the line into the file `/etc/fstab`
 6. Run `mount -a`

+## Other distros

+Most things will just work on other distros, however the `ubuntuinstalls.sh` script definitely won't.
+Scripts for other common distros *may* be added at some point.